 Biomass-based fuels and other alternative fuels are a key component of the transition to a lower carbon future, but they are not without risks.
-Crop-based alternative fuels may compete with other land uses, with the displacement of food crops a primary concern.
-We must find ways to produce biofuels sustainably with minimal harm to people and planet if it is to be a viable alternative.
+Crop-based alternative fuels will compete with other land uses, with the displacement of food crops a primary concern.
+We must find ways to produce bio-based fuels sustainably with minimal harm to people and planet if it is to be a viable alternative

-To establish the potential for sustainable biofuel production, we embarked on a two-year research study that estimated the quantity of biofuel that can be produced in sub-Saharan Africa, subject to the strictest sustainability criteria.
+To establish the potential for SAF production, we embarked on a two-year research study that estimated the quantity of SAF that can be produced in sub-Saharan Africa, subject to the strictest sustainability criteria.
 Population growth and food demand within the region have been factored in, as has the need to protect critical ecosystems, areas of high biodiversity value and essential water sources.

-With energy crops able to provide only a limited amount of sustainable biofuels in South Africa, we are also trying to prove the concept of biomass waste as feedstock for the production of biojet fuel.
-If successful, our work might lead to continuous production of waste-based biojet fuel in South Africa, making the country the first biojet producer in Africa, and one of only a handful of states producing alternative fuels globally.
+With energy crops able to provide only a limited amount of SAF in South Africa, we have also evaluated the potential of producing SAF from biomass waste such as cleared invasive alien plants and industrial off-gas as feedstocks.
+Our work lays the foundation from which a roadmap for SAF production in South Africa could be developed.
+This could in turn lead to continuous production of waste-based SAF in South Africa, making the country the first SAF producer in Africa, and one of only a handful of states producing alternative fuels globally.

-The pre-feasibility of a waste biomass-based biojet value chain has been funded by the EU through its Switch Africa Green programme (the Waste to Wing project) and we are partnering with Fetola Foundation and SkyNRG.
+The pre-feasibility of a waste biomass-based bio-jet value chain was funded by the European Union through its Switch Africa Green programme (the Waste to Wing project) where we partnered with the Fetola Foundation and SkyNRG.

-Our research into the potential for sustainable biofuels provided a clear picture of the most promising energy crops and their geographic distribution across sub-Saharan Africa.
-This will serve to inform policy planning and commercial operations alike to shape policies and direct investments to deliver environmental and developmental gains without risking food security or environmental integrity.
+Our research into the potential for sustainable biofuels provides a clear picture of the most promising energy crops and their geographic distribution across sub-Saharan Africa.
+This has the potential to shape policies and direct investments to deliver environmental and developmental gains without risking food security or environmental integrity.